Israeli spy ring indicted for espionage on behalf of Iran

-Seven members of the group are charged with aiding and abetting the enemy in time of war and could face life in prison; among missions they carried out are photographing military bases and strategic civilian infrastructure
+Seven group members charged with aiding and abetting enemy in time of war and could face life in prison; among missions they carried out were photographing military bases and strategic civilian infrastructure

-Members of an Iranian spy ring were indicted on Friday on charges of aiding the enemy in time of war, carrying a penalty of life in prison.
+Seven suspects, accused of forming an Iranian spy ring, were indicted on Friday on charges of aiding the enemy during wartime, a crime punishable by life imprisonment.

 2 View gallery